Autism Assistance Dog Program

 An AAD can help the child participate in social, leisure and educational activities, as well as reducing the stress associated with interacting with other people.
 The benefits for the entire family are individual and varied.
 The majority of families with an AAD report that outings with the entire family become possible and less stressful with the assistance of the trained dog.
 The dog’s presence may also encourage and increase social interaction between the child and his or her siblings and peers.

-An AAD has the same legal rights of access as a Guide or Hearing Dog.
+An AAD has the same legal rights of access as a Guide Dog.
 It is clearly identified by a coat which has securing points and a handle that the child can hold if appropriate or required.
 The purpose of the coat is to bring awareness to the special circumstances regarding the dog.
 This also increases the ease of access to public places by differentiating the status of an AAD from that of a pet.

 The program is currently available to families residing in South Australia.